echopdf/EchoPDF-1/README.md

    - Text embedding and vector operations for enhanced document analysis
    - Custom algorithms for context-aware document content selection

-   EchoPDF represents a significant personal and professional journey in software development.
+   EchoPDF represents a personal and professional milestone in my software development journey.
 What began as my final year project in early December 2023 evolved into a comprehensive full-stack application over the course of about seven months.

    Key milestones in the project's development: